 From 1975 until the late 1980s, Soviet military assistance enabled Cuba to upgrade its military capabilities.

-In 1975, the OAS lifted its sanctions against Cuba, although the U.S. maintained its own sanctions.
+In 1975, the OAS lifted its sanctions against Cuba, with the approval of 16 member states, including the United States.
+However, the U.S. maintained its own sanctions.

-In December 1977, Cuba sent its combat troops from Angola, the People's Republic of the Congo, and the Caribbean to Ethiopia to help defeat a Somali invasion.
+In December 1977, Cuba sent its combat troops from Angola, the People's Republic of the Congo, and the Caribbean to Ethiopia, assisted by mechanized Soviet battalions, to help defeat a Somali invasion.

 In 1979, the U.S. objected to the presence of Soviet combat troops on the island of Cuba.

-In 1980, the Mariel boatlift took place which was one of Cuba's largest migration events.
+The 1980 Mariel boatlift was one of Cuba's largest migration events.

-Following the 1983 coup in Grenada, U.S. forces invaded Grenada in 1983, overthrowing the pro-Castro government.
+Following the 1983 coup and execution of Grenadian Prime Minister Maurice Bishop, U.S. forces invaded Grenada in 1983, overthrowing the pro-Castro government.

-According to a CIA declassified report, Cuba received $33 billion in Soviet aid by 1984.
+According to a declassified CIA report, Cuba had received $33 billion in Soviet aid by 1984.

 In 1985, Cuba devoted more than 10% of its GDP to military expenditures.